 In order to carry out the purposes described above we may obtain, use, disclose, handle etc. personal data relating to a wide variety of individuals including the following:

 - Complainants and enquirers

 - Relatives, guardians and associates of the people we are processing personal data about

 - Advisers, consultants and other professional experts

-- Staff, former staff and potential staff including volunteers, agents, temporary and casual workers
+- Staff, former staff and potential staff including volunteers, agents, contractors, temporary and casual workers

 What types of personal data do we handle?

 In order to carry out the purposes described above we may obtain, use, disclose, handle etc. personal data relating to, or consisting of the following:

 - Personal details such as name, address and biographical details

 - Information relating to criminal, or alleged criminal offences

 - Racial or ethnic origin